Saturday, 6 January 2018

 Can't find it.
 What the hell.
 I get another on eBay.

 A boffiny article about how Tower Bridge was built is absorbing, but there is nothing in the twee rhymes and stories to detain us.
-An account of As You Like It (plagiarised from Lamb's Tales from Shakespeare) is shoe-horned in for some cultural cred.
+An account of As You Like It (plagiarised from Lamb's Tales from Shakespeare) is shoe-horned in for cultural cred.

 Bookano books in action: https://www.youtube.com/watch?v=3SgEILopW4I